Black phantom tetra: Distribution and habitat

-The black phantom tetra is found in South Americ,a where it occurs in the upper basins of the Guaporé River and the Paraguay River in Bolivia and Brazil.
+The black phantom tetra is found in South America, where it occurs in the upper basins of the Guaporé River and the Paraguay River in Bolivia and Brazil.
 Here it is found in slow flowing waters, typically on floodplain areas, preferring habitats with abundant aquatic vegetation.

 Biology

 The black phantom tetra will form mixed shoals with other species, such as the serpae tetra (M. eques), and these tend to remain close to the shore, where they forage among roots, fallen branches and in the vicinity of marginal and aquatic vegetation.
 They are frequently collected from the shady spaces below beds of water hyacinth (Pontederia crassipes).
 The roots of the water hyacinth offer safe haven for numerous small fishes, as well as providing food in the abundance of insects which live among and on them.
 They breed in the wet season when the floodplians become inundated, giving these omnivorous fishe access to more areas to feed and scatter eggs.